danbev/learning-ai/notes/word-embeddings.md

 embedding method.

 ### Contextualized Word Embeddings
-These are embeddings that are based on the context of the word, the is the words surrounding the embedded word.
+These are embeddings that are based on the context of the word, that is the words surrounding the embedded word.
 And words closer to each other in meaning relationship will be closer to each other in the vector space.